Advanced option settings on the command line

 ./sacli --key "iptables.append" ConfigDel ./sacli start

-It is also possible to completely disable Access Server’s activities in regards to iptables.
-However, this may lead to insecure situations as traffic may be allowed through that you didn’t give permission for, and things may then simply not function as intended anymore.
-Disabling iptables means you’re taking away one of the pillars on which the Access Server functionality is based and you are then expected to take care of the required actions in iptables yourself.
-If you do not, the Access Server will likely just completely fail to function.
+It's also possible to completely disable Access Server's activities regarding iptables.
+However, this may lead to insecure situations as traffic may be allowed through that you didn't permit, and things may no longer function as intended.
+Disabling iptables means you're taking away one of the pillars on which the Access Server functionality is based, and you are then expected to take care of the required actions in iptables yourself.
+If you do not, the Access Server may completely fail.
 We do not recommend disabling Access Server managing the iptables settings.
 But if you must, for whatever reason, and you have the required knowledge to get things working, then the option is available.
-There are 3 distinct iptables items that Access Server manages and these that are all enabled by default, but can optionally be disabled:
+There are three distinct iptables items that Access Server manages, all enabled by default, but you have the option to disable them:

 Example for disabling one of the three above settings:

 ./sacli --key "iptables.vpn.disable.filter" --value "True" ConfigPut ./sacli start